aas-integration/partitions/README.md

 # Partitions

-Partitions a list of projects 'L' into 'N' clusters based on their shared words.

-The idea is to treat each project in 'L' as a cluster.
-Then, each project 'p' is compared against all the projects in 'L' (excluding 'p').
-The purpose of this operation is to identify a project 'o' that shares a number (e.g., > 3) 'n' of words with 'p'.
-If identified, this project 'o' is added to 'p'.
+The goal is to divide N projects up into K clusters (based on their shared typical words) so that the the minimum number of shared words between projects in different clusters is maximized.
+K is calculated using the following formula: K = Math.floor(Math.sqrt(N)).

 Notes:

-1. Relocation of projects (already placed in a group) to other groups where they shared more words than their existing group will take place as needed.
+1. Partitions will relocate projects (already placed in a cluster) into other clusters as needed.

-2. Unpaired projects will remain singleton clusters.
+2. Unclustered projects will remain singleton clusters.

 ## Running Partitions